<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1105914794266512&amp;ev=PageView&amp;noscript=1">

 The AndHealth Autoimmune Nutrition Plan focuses on increasing the intake of foods and nutrients that support healing, enhance overall health, and most significantly, address the root causes that may contribute to your chronic disease symptoms.

-It also focuses on limiting or removing foods, such as highly processed foods, food dyes, and inflammatory compounds, that often promote autoimmune symptoms and flares.
+It also limits or removes foods, such as highly processed foods, food dyes, and inflammatory compounds, that often promote autoimmune symptoms and flares.

-The purpose is to help you evaluate how your body responds to the nutritional intake of nutrient-dense whole foods while eliminating or reducing the intake of potentially triggering foods – especially if you experience symptom reduction when giving your body foods and nutrients known to support digestive health and promote a healthy inflammatory response.
+This plan helps you see how your body responds when you focus on nutrient-dense whole foods while eliminating or reducing potentially triggering foods.
+Many people notice their symptoms improve when they give their body foods and nutrients that support digestive health and promote a healthy inflammatory response.

 Key takeaways from this nutritional approach include: